 Signed individual copies of the condition report will be provided for both the builder and the property owner as a future reference.

 While anyone is free to apply for a dilapidation report, obtaining a report is only needed in a few cases.
 These include major development projects, structure demolitions, and land excavations nearby your property.
-Other works that need the acquisition of a dilapidation report include the following:
+Other works that need a dilapidation report include the following:

 - Pipe laying works